thnrf/Applied-Data-Science-Capstone/README.md

 # Applied-Data-Science-Capstone
-Applied Data Science Capstone REpository
+This is the repositorty required for Week 1 of the Applied Data Science Capstone course.